 The pain is not real.
 YOU are just

 Many pains do indeed have psychiatric components, but

 the psychogenic diagnosis is woefully overdone.
-Strangely, it is
+(Notice how rarely it is

-rarely applied to knee pain, big toe pain, or shoulder pain, but is
+applied to knee pain, big toe pain, or shoulder pain.)
+It is

 used all too often by the physician, who, when asked for the